 c.
-Showing Earned Runs:
+Showing Earned Runs

 Mark runs that are earned with a dot in the centre of the run.
-Optionally, a RED dot can be placed in the bottom corner of the "3rd to home" box to show a run that is earned.
-This can help identify earned runs when a scoresheet is photocopied, faxed or scanned (black and white).

 In this example, if the E13 error had not occurred, the first batter would have been out.
 Therefore, this run is not earned.
 The dots show that the home run is earned.

 d.
-General Hints:
+General Hints